brianbixby/smart_incubator/README.md

 **DETAILED INSTRUCTIONS**

-For detailed instructions on how to recreate this project yourself please read the HOWTO.md.
+For detailed instructions on how to recreate this project yourself please read the [HOW TO](https://github.com/brianbixby/smart_incubator/blob/master/HOWTO.md).